 I’m an audio producer based in London.
 Right now I work part time as a staff producer in the factual audio team at Somethin’ Else, producing narrative podcast series.
 And I work part time at VICE UK on VENT – a project for Brent 2020, London Borough of Culture – where we’re making a weekly podcast and a whole load of documentaries, all with young people from Brent.

-My experience includes working on documentaries and podcasts for BBC Radio 3, BBC Radio 4, Ryanair, Tate, Scottee and Doc Society.
+My experience includes working on documentaries and podcasts for BBC Radio 3, BBC Radio 4, VICE, Ryanair, Tate, Scottee and Doc Society.
 I co-produced the BBC Sounds series ‘NB‘, which aimed to ‘dismantle the gender binary, one big question at a time’.
 I’ve worked with the Gate Theatre‘s young company to teach audio workshops and support their oral history project in Notting Hill, and I also teach podcasting workshops for the CMA every few months.

 When I can find the time, I have a podcast of my own called The Boy Who Hasn’t Lived.
 Like all good podcasts, it’s about Harry Potter.

 I studied the MA Radio course at Goldsmiths, 2017-18.